Trump vows GOP will continue efforts to repeal Obamacare

 "With one Yes vote in hospital & very positive signs from Alaska and two others (McCain is out), we have the HCare Vote, but not for Friday!" the President tweeted, before adding: "We will have the votes for Healthcare but not for the reconciliation deadline of Friday, after which we need 60.
 Get rid of Filibuster Rule!"

 Trump did not explain who the "Yes" vote belongs to, though Sen. Thad Cochran, R-Mississippi, missed a Monday Senate vote.
-His office said he was recently treated for a urological issue and is currently recuperating in Mississippi.
+His office said he was recently treated for a urological issue, though the senator tweeted Wednesday afternoon that he was not hospitalized.

+Cochran's office said provisions would have been made for the senator to return to Washington to help pass the bill if his vote was needed.

 Tuesday marked a clear end to the latest campaign to try to jam through a partisan bill to gut the Affordable Care Act, also known as Obamacare.
 The budget vehicle allowing for Republicans to pass their repeal effort with a simple majority vote, as opposed to the 60 votes it usually takes to move legislation forward in the chamber, expires on September 30.